Lice Salon Insider: How do lice spread?

 · They hug each other.

-· They play with each other’s hair, or even why they play together.
+· They play with each other’s hair or when they play together.

-· They press their heads together to read a book, look at video game screen or other instances when they need to touch their heads together.
+· They press their heads together to read a book, look at video game screen, or similar instances.

 Head lice transmission can happen in schools, but it commonly acquired from family members.